JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 print_tree(Number)
 ````

-As was mentioned, abstract types allows as to define functions that can be applied variebles of types with a given abstract type as a supertype.
+The main role of abstract types allows is in function definitions.
+They allow to define functions that can be used on variables with types with a given abstract type as a supertype.
 For example we can define a `sgn` function for **all** real numbers as

 ````@example lecture
 sgn(x::Real) = x > 0 ?
 1 : x < 0 ? -1 : 0